Gwyneth Paltrow Grapples With How Harvey Weinstein’s Behavior Led Her Away From Acting

 “The postscript to that chapter of my life is where it gets extremely complicated for me,” she continued, alluding to how Weinstein systematically kept specific details of his misconduct under wraps.
 “Information came to light about who he was and how he was behaving that I didn't know during my already very difficult time with him.
 So I'm not sure.
 I'm not sure how I feel.”

-Paltrow also talked about the power dynamics that enabled Weinstein to continue this behavior for years.
+Paltrow also talked about the power dynamics that enabled Weinstein to continue this behaviour for years.

 Advertisement